gabrieleteotino/bluish-capsule/content/post/2018-03-30-firewall-on-ovh-vps.md

 author: Gabriele Teotino
 tags: ["cloud", "linux", "debian", "security", "ufw"]
 categories: ["devops"]
-draft: true
+draft: false
 ---

-Installing and configuring the (Uncomplicated Firewall)[https://wiki.debian.org/Uncomplicated%20Firewall%20%28ufw%29]
+Installing and configuring the [Uncomplicated Firewall](https://wiki.debian.org/Uncomplicated%20Firewall%20%28ufw%29)

 <!--more-->

 All the commands are executed by the root user.

-Install
+## Installation
 ```shell
 apt install ufw
 ```

+## Configuration
-Before starting the firewall we *have* to allow ssh traffic or we will closed out.
+Before starting the firewall we *have* to allow ssh traffic or we will closed ourself out.

 ```shell
 # if ssh is still on port 22